pingcap/docs-cn/quick-start-with-tidb.md

         {{< copyable "shell-regular" >}}

         ```shell
-        tiup playground v5.3.0 --db 2 --pd 3 --kv 3 --monitor
+        tiup playground v5.3.0 --db 2 --pd 3 --kv 3
         ```

-        The command downloads a version cluster to the local machine and starts it, such as v5.3.0. `--monitor` means that the monitoring component is also deployed.
+        The command downloads a version cluster to the local machine and starts it, such as v5.3.0.
 To view the latest version, run `tiup list tidb`.

         This command returns the access methods of the cluster: